 By Daniel Hunter

-Following recent research showing freelancing is the fastest growing sector of the European labour market, some topics for discussion will be the impact of freelancing on the economy, as well as how decision-makers should respond to the freelancing and acknowledge this when formulating policy.
+Following recent research showing freelancing is the fastest growing sector of the European labour market, some of the topics for discussion will be the impact of this new way of working on the economy and businesses, as well as how decision-makers should respond to the change.

 Join us on